michaelwiel/hacking_medphys_R_part2/hack_mp_part2.md

 all_reports_fixed <- all_reports %>%
-  # In first step we are replacing the colon with dots as comma sign (needed to convert to numeric later on)
+  # In first step we are replacing the colon with dots as comma sign
+    # (needed to convert to numeric later on)
-  # with the function mutate we create new columns based on existing ones or modify the content of existing columns
+  # with the function mutate we create new columns based on existing ones
+    # or modify the content of existing columns
   mutate(hp10 = str_replace_all(hp10, pattern = ",", replacement = ".")) %>%
   mutate(hp007 = str_replace_all(hp007, pattern = ",", replacement = ".")) %>%
-  # before we convert hp10 and hp007 to numeric we create new columns with non-numeric values of hp007 in order not to lose information
+  # before we convert hp10 and hp007 to numeric we create a new column
+    # with non-numeric values of hp007 in order not to lose information
-  # "B": Below Measurement Threshold, "NR": Not returned, "NA": missing value; "OK" where a numeric value exists for the variables hp007)
+    # "B": Below Measurement Threshold,
+    # "NR": Not returned,
+    # "NA": missing value;
+    # "OK" where a numeric value exists for the variables hp007)
   mutate(status = case_when(hp007 == "B" ~ "B",
                             hp007 == "NR" ~ "NR",
                             is.na(hp007) ~ NA_character_,
                             is.numeric(as.numeric(hp007)) ~ "OK")) %>%
-  # next we convert relevant columns to numeric (non-numeric values in hp10 and hp007 will be converted to NA automatically)
+  # next we convert relevant columns to numeric
+    # (non-numeric values in hp10 and hp007 will be converted to NA automatically)
   mutate(across(c(customer_uid, department_uid, person_uid, hp10, hp007, dosimeter_uid, report_uid), as.numeric)) %>%
-  # to make sure we have no duplicated data (same report read in more than once, identified by "report_uid")
+  # to make sure we have no duplicated data
+    # (same report read in more than once, identified by "report_uid")
   # we eliminate duplicates with the function "distinct"... after grouping by person_uid and dosimeter_uid
   mutate(across(c(measurement_period_start:report_date), as.Date, format = "%d-%b-%Y")) %>%
   group_by(person_uid, dosimeter_uid) %>%